vykuang/mh-flight-logs/README.md

 1. improve logging - at least log what date we're looking for
 1. test if multiple retry is working
    - check
+1. Save json to data lake
+1. separate `.env` for each service to hold different API keys, and potentially different twitter API keys